peterwzhang/TikTok-Trivia-Helper/README.md

 2. Enter the newly created directory `$ cd TikTok-Trivia-Helper`
 3. Create a venv: `$ python -m venv ./venv`
 4. (Optional) Open `./venv/bin/activate` and add `export OPENAI_API_KEY=PASTE YOUR API KEY HERE` to the end of the file
+5. (Optional) in the same file as step 4 add `export DISC_WEBHK_URL=PASTE YOUR DISCORD WEBHOOK URL HERE`
-5. Activate venv: `$ source ./venv/bin/activate`
+6. Activate venv: `$ source ./venv/bin/activate`
-6. Install requirements: `$ pip install -r requirements.txt`
+7. Install requirements: `$ pip install -r requirements.txt`
-7. Take a screenshot of your entire primary screen while a trivia question is being shown with the green timer progress bar.
+8. Take a screenshot of your entire primary screen while a trivia question is being shown with the green timer progress bar.
 You will need this to change some values in `ttthelper.py`.
     - For `TIMER_POSITION` pick any coordinate (x, y) near the center of the timer.
-    - For `TIMER_COLOR` get the (R, G, B) values at the point for `TIMER_POSITION`
+    - For `TIMER_COLOR` get the (R, G, B, 255) values at the point for `TIMER_POSITION`
     - For `QUESTION_REGION` get the coordinate (x,y) of the top-left, width, height of the question and answer box.
 Then use this format (x, y, width, height)
-8. Run TikTok Trivia Helper: `$ python -m src.ttthelper`
+9. Run TikTok Trivia Helper: `$ python -m src.ttthelper`
    - To stop the program, press `Ctrl + C` in the terminal

 ### Windows Instructions